eerimoq/moblin/README.md

   - Grayscale.
   - Movie.
 Paint top and bottom of 16:9 video black to look like 2.35:1.
+  - 4:3.
+Paint left and right of 16:9 video black to look like 4:3.
   - Seipa.
   - Noise reduction.
   - Random.
 A single effect that applies a random effect.
   - Triple.
 Show center of image three times.
 Experimental.
-- Alerts styling.
+- Alerts.
   - Optional text to speech (TTS).
     - Many voices.
   - Text message colors, font weight, font design and more.
   - Select sound and image per alert.
   - Image placement relative to your face or scene.
+- Chat.
-- Chat styling.
+  - Alerts filter.
+  - Send messages to Twitch.
+  - Highlight important events.
   - Optional text to speech (TTS).
     - Optionally subscribers only.
     - Many voices.